pcornier/intv/readme.md

 Intv (Int vector) is a small Javascript helper to deal with binary numbers.
-It is used to **simulate** electronic signals and therefore not optimized for performances.
+It is used to **simulate** electronic signals and therefore not optimized for performance.

 `intv intv(int value | array of values [, int size])`